 One of the most popular aquariums in the country, the Shedd houses more than 32,500 creatures from around the world.

-Get an up-close look at piranhas, snakes, and stingrays.
-"Amazon Rising," an 8,600-square-foot exhibit that resembles a flooded forest, re-creates the rise and fall of floodwaters.
+Get an up-close look at piranhas, snakes, and stingraysat "Amazon Rising."
+The 8,600-square-foot exhibit resembles a flooded forest and re-creates the rise and fall of floodwaters.

-Shiver as sharks swim by in their 400,000-gallon tank as part of "Wild Reef," which explores the marine biodiversity and coral reefs in the Indo-Pacific.
+Shiver as sharks swim by in their 400,000-gallon tank as part of "Wild Reef," which explores marine biodiversity in the Indo-Pacific.
 The exhibit also has colorful corals, stingrays that slide by under your feet, and other surprising creatures, all from the waters around the Philippines.

-Stare down the knobby-headed beluga whales (they love to people-watch), observe Pacific white-sided dolphins at play, and explore the simulated Pacific Northwest nature trail in the spectacular Oceanarium, which has pools that seem to blend into Lake Michigan.
-The aquatic show here stars dancing belugas, leaping dolphins, and comical
+Stare down the knobby-headed beluga whales (they love to people-watch), observe Pacific white-sided dolphins at play, and follow the simulated Pacific Northwest nature trail in the spectacular Oceanarium, which has pools that seem to blend into Lake Michigan.
+The aquatic show here stars dancing belugas, leaping dolphins, and comical penguins.

-Catch live jazz on the Shedd's north terrace on Wednesday evenings 5–10 pm June through early September.
+June through early September, catch live jazz on the Shedd's north terrace on Wednesday evenings from5 to 10.
 It coincides with Navy Pier's fireworks.
 A gorgeous view of the lake and skyline can make for a magical night.